ScooloV/bbpedia/docs/core_rules.md

 F0UL APPEARANCE\*
-When an opposition player declares a Block action targeting this player (on its own or as part of a Blitz action), or any Special action that targets this player, their coach must firrst roll a D6, even if this player has lost their Tackle Zone.
+When an opposition player declares a Block action targeting this player (on its own or as part of a Blitz action), or any Special action that targets this player, their coach must first roll a D6, even if this player has lost their Tackle Zone.
 On a roll of 1, the player cannot perform the declared action and the action is wasted.

 H0RNS
-When this player performs a Block action as part of a Blitz action (but not on its own), you may apply a +1 modifierr to this player's Strength characteristic.
-This modifierr is applied before counting assists, before applying any other Strength modifierrs and before using any other Skills or Traits.
+When this player performs a Block action as part of a Blitz action (but not on its own), you may apply a +1 modifier to this player's Strength characteristic.
+This modifier is applied before counting assists, before applying any other Strength modifiers and before using any other Skills or Traits.

-IR0N HARD SKIN
+IROn HARD SKIN
 The Claws skill cannot be used when making an Armour roll against this player.

-M0NSTR0US M0UTH
+MOnSTR0US M0UTH
 This player may re-roll any failed attempt to catch the ball.
 In addition, the Strip Ball skill cannot be used against this player.

 PREHENSILE TAIL
-When an active opposition player attempts to Dodge, Jump or Leap in order to vacate a square in which they are being Marked by this player, there is an additional -1 modifierr applied to the active player's Agility test.
+When an active opposition player attempts to Dodge, Jump or Leap in order to vacate a square in which they are being Marked by this player, there is an additional -1 modifier applied to the active player's Agility test.

 If the opposition player is being Marked by more than one player with